veganaize/closure-compiler/Managing-Dependencies.md

  * ES6 Module `import` and `export` statements
  * CommonJS `require` and `module.export` or `exports` statements when the `--process_common_js_modules` flag is specified

 For any of the above cases, internally the compiler normalizes the dependency information to always be the Closure Library style `goog.provide` for exporting and `goog.require` for importing.
-See Module Systems for more information on the different module types and how they interact.
+See [JS Modules](https://github.com/google/closure-compiler/wiki/JS-Modules) for more information on the different module types and how they interact.

 The remaining portions of this document uses the Closure Library style `goog.provide` and `goog.require` statements, but apply to any of the module systems.